pishleback/Algebraeon/guide/src/introduction.md

 # Introduction
 ## What is Algebraeon?

 Algebraeon is a computer algebra system written purely in Rust.
 It implements algorithms for working with matrices, polynomials, algebraic numbers, factorizations, etc. The focus is on exact algebraic computations over approximate numerical solutions.
+A subset of the features are also available as a [Python module](https://pishleback.github.io/Algebraeon-Python/).

 ## Source Code and Contributing